Milenski1987/SoftUni-Python-Basics-Course/README.md

 ## Python Basics 09.2024

-In this repository there are my solutions to tasks from the Python Basics course in SoftUni.
+In this repository there are my solutions to tasks from the Python Basics course.
 This course was my first touch to programming.
+Repository is sorted by topics in ascending order of dificulty.

 ## Contents: